 May 19, 1941: Recording session for Life Beings For Andy Hardy Judy pre-recorded “America (My Country ‘Tis of Thee).”
 Judy eventually recorded and filmed four songs for the movie but for some reason they were all cut, making the film technically Judy’s first “straight dramatic role.”

 Although the film footage has been lost, the audio of all four songs (“America”; “Easy To Love”; “Abide With Me”; and “The Rosary”) survive and were first released on the 1994 laserdisc release “Judy Garland – The Golden Years at MGM.”

-Listen to, and download, the recordings here all newly remastered:
+Listen to the recordings here, all newly remastered:

-More rare recordings can be heard, and downloaded, at The Judy Room’s “Judy Sings!” pages.
+More rare recordings can be heard, and downloaded, on The Judy Room’s “Judy Sings!” pages.

 May 19, 1943: Filming was completed on Girl Crazy save for a brief dubbing session that following June 9th.
 Scenes shot on this final day were those on the “Exterior Road to Station” set.
 Time called: 10 a.m.; dismissed: 3:30 p.m.

 Girl Crazy was the last of the Judy Garland/Mickey Rooney musicals and arguably the best.
 Judy and Mickey would appear on-screen only one more time: a brief guest spot in Words and Music in 1948 in which they performed one song together (“I Wish I Were In Love Again”).